Last Updated:

 Some colorful north Alabama roadtrip inspiration

-This article features over 40 photos from scenes in the following downtown Huntsville, Alabama treasures:
+This article features over scenes from the following downtown Huntsville treasures:

 • Big Spring Park